ds-rants/ds-rants/posts/2025/2025_11_yall_motherfuckers_need_tests/index.md

 1. Most people advocating for the practice of TDD will repeat that it is an acquired skill, one that you need to train regularly.
     It will take you time and practice to master it.
     You can obviously set yourself up for failure, by jumping directly in an old legacy project when you have never written an automated test.
+    That sounds like a totally reasonable thing to do.

     ::: {.callout-tip}